DocNow/twarc/docs/twarc2_en_us.md

 ## Sample

 Use the `sample` command to listen to Twitter's [tweets/sample/stream](https://developer.twitter.com/en/docs/twitter-api/tweets/sampled-stream/api-reference/get-tweets-sample-stream) API for a "random" sample of recent public statuses.
+The sampling is based on the millisecond part of the tweet timestamp.

     twarc2 sample sample.jsonl